Soviet famine of 1946–1947: Government policies

-History of the 1946–1947 famine
+History

 General history

 Early breakdowns in the food distribution system were already visible by December 1945 and January 1946, where bread quality was decreasing and waiting times in front of stores and bakeries grew.
 Economic goals for food production were unrealistically high, and the bread factories at times fell several tons short of the daily production goals over weeklong periods.
 Fuel shortages additionally slowed deliveries.
 In early December 1945, the food distributions at time stayed at under 50% of the planned levels.
 Over the course of early 1946, the grain stocks and food reserves of the local and regional institutions dwindled.
 Beginning in January 1946, several raions replaced flour distribution with grain distribution, and redirected low-quality food intended for farm animals towards human consumption.

 A second series of severe interruptions in the food supply occurred in March to April 1946, partially caused by a government reduction in commercial prices of various food staples that was issued on 26 February 1946.
 This second wave of shortages, which had begun in March, continued into April 1946, as well as partially into May and June.
 In May 1946, the Soviet government further advanced towards the abolition of the ration system by issuing the state reconstruction and development bond.
 This reform proved deeply unpopular, and the accelerated pace at which the Soviet Union was rushing towards the abolition of ration cards (still in use in France and Britain, among other countries), left many civilians that were desperately dependent on rations at the threat of starvation.

 The food shortages, which had plagued Soviet cities since the war, were exacerbated by the lack of rainfall in early-to-mid 1946, leading to the drought of 1946.
 The drought negatively affected all harvest yields, and reduced grain and potato yields by more than 60% each.

 In September 1946, the Council of Ministers and the Central Committee began the "campaign to economize on bread", raising ration prices for bread.
 While some wage increases were passed alongside the ration prices, these did not nearly make up the difference in the increased food prices.
 The Soviet government controversially continued to export food to foreign countries even in the face of famine.
 Over the course of the year 1946, domestic food shortage had forced several closures among even state enterprises.
 The public response to the new measures was overwhelmingly negative.
 Some citizens accepted the reforms as a necessary evil to counteract a threat of war against the UK or the US, while others blamed vindictive forces inside the CPSU (although not usually Stalin).
 Discontent with the government began to unload itself in occasional local strikes.